A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Why visit in March?
 To shop for handmade souvenirs or venture into nearby national parks

 Shop for exquisite hand-made leather goods or savour heaps of freshly baked pastries in the Medina.
-There are also Roman ruins at Volubilis, plus mountains of colourful, locally made carpets to buy (have fun figuring out how to get one back home to your living room).
+Roman ruins are also close by at Volubilis.
+You’ll also find mountains of colourful, locally made carpets to buy (have fun figuring out how to get one back home to your living room).

 When you’re done exploring the city, the surrounding area is brimming with truly stunning landscapes.
 The Tazekka National Park is a must-visit.
-It’s just under 2 hours drive from Fez and located within the Middle Atlas range: part of the stunning Atlas Mountains which stretches across Morocco.
-The park is filled with incredible cedar forests and you may even be lucky enough to see snow still on many of the higher peaks.
+It’s just under two hours’ drive from Fez and located within the Middle Atlas range, part of the stunning Atlas Mountains that stretch across Morocco.
+The park is filled with incredible cedar forests, and you may even be lucky enough to see snow still on many of the higher peaks.

 10. Vietnam